-Did you know that 70-percent of individuals aged 60 or older own a drip coffee maker at home?
+Did you know that 70-percent of individuals aged 60 or older own a drip coffee maker?
 It’s true, and that doesn’t even include other types of coffee makers they may also own.
-Apart of the same study, just 15-percent aged 18 to 60+ didn’t own any type of coffee maker.
-That said, it is apparent that owning your own coffee machine at home is incredibly common.
+Apart of the same study, just 15-percent aged 18 to 60+ didn’t own any type of product at all.
+That said, it is apparent that owning your own coffee machine is incredibly common.

 1. Hamilton Beach (49980A) Single Serve Coffee Maker and Coffee Pot Maker, Programmable, Stainless

-The Single Serve Programmable Coffee Maker (49980A) is one of the top coffee makers Hamilton Beach has to offer to deliver both single servings and full pots of coffee.
+The Single Serve Programmable Coffee Maker (49980A) is one of the top coffee makers for pods and ground coffee that Hamilton Beach has to offer to deliver both single servings and full pots of coffee.
 You can not only use ground coffee but also coffee pods.
 Coffee pods snap easily into the pod holder apart of the single-serve brew basket.

-The general design of this coffee maker is modern with beautiful contrasts of black plastic and stainless-steel accents.
+This modern unit is modern has a cutting edge look with beautiful contrasts of black plastic and stainless-steel accents.
 It also features a small, blue display screen with the time and offers a button-operated control panel.
-The Hamilton Beach 49980A is convenient in that it’s a coffee maker with automatic shutoff, safely shutting down your machine even if you forget after brewing.
+The Hamilton Beach 49980A is convenient in that it has an automatic shutoff, safely shutting down your machine even if you forget after brewing.

 The price for this coffee maker on Amazon is originally $89.50, on sale for $59.99.
 That said, you’re getting great bang for your buck.
-But some reviewers wish this coffee maker had a permanent filter.
+But some reviewers wish it had a permanent filter.
 However, others would prefer to have disposable filters, so this tends to be more of a preference thing.
 There is also no sound to alert you when your coffee is finished brewing.
 Apart from these cons, there isn’t much else that this machine lacks.
-After all, it is an affordable coffee maker for home.

 - Control panel and display